lndecastro/Foundations_of_AI/book/Unit_06_AI_Applications.md

 ### 1.1 The Same Task, Different Stakes

-Consider binary classification — the simplest thing on the list — deployed in four places.
+Consider binary classification, a typical task on the list, deployed in four places.

 | Application | A false positive means… | A false negative means… |
 | :--- | :--- | :--- |